ddsbook/blog/2014/02/ripal.md

 	setnames(passwords ,"V1", "orig") # decent label for the column
 	tot <- nrow(passwords) # we compute many ratios with this

+> So, it turns out `fread()` is not optimal for this use-case since (as the docs clearly state but I obviously ignored) that it will stop reading on the first blank line.
+The following is updated code (changes posted to github as well) for reading in the data file and converting it to a `data.table`:

+	passwords <- read.delim("phbb.txt", header=FALSE, col.names=c("orig"), stringsAsFactors=FALSE)
+	passwords <- data.table(passwords)

 We can get the "top 10" passwords pretty easily in R using the `summary()` function on a `factor()` (a function that creates a special enumerated reference type of a set of input values) created from the original passwords, but the `phpbb` file was pre-`uniq`'d so it isn't very interesting in this case: